What Happens to Stock Options After a Failed IPO?

 Largely absent from the headlines is what this all means for employees with stock options.
 For employees, liquidity events from a company going public or being acquired by another firm can represent a huge windfall for individuals with stock options and other forms of equity compensation.
 But for every success story, there are no shortage of examples where it didn’t turn out happily ever after.

 At least as of now, WeWork is one of those cases.
 As The Wall Street Journal reports, the SoftBank rescue package includes a partial repurchase of existing employee and private investor stock at $19.19/share, well below the consideration paid by more than 90% of past-and-present We-workers.
-The exercise price for stock options at the company has been above $20/share since January 2016 and as high as $110/share in January 2019.
+The exercise price for options at the company was above $20/share since January 2016, going as high as $110/share in January 2019.

 WeWork employees left with a pile of underwater options may be wondering what’s next.
 A SoftBank executive and WeWork’s new executive chairman has acknowledged the unfortunate situation many employees are in and plans to take action to improve their financial situation.
 But what might that look like?

 What happens to underwater employee stock options after a delayed or cancelled IPO?

 As with so many things that can happen with an investor’s options or awards, the outcome for your specific situation may be unique.
 The following is a generalized discussion of several outcomes that may be available to companies in this situation.

 From a practical standpoint, reversing plans for an initial public offering can be a major stumbling block for many organizations.
 Private investors, current executives and employees are anxiously awaiting a liquidity event.
 The company may have decided to go public to take advantage of a perceived opportunistic time in the market.
 Or perhaps, (in WeWork’s case), was quickly running out of money and needed to raise cash.
 Companies must quickly prioritize and consider trade-offs given their available resources at that time.